fangfeiliu/recurpkg/README.md

 <!-- badges: end -->

-The goal of recurpkg is to …
+The goal of recurpkg is to calculate the sequence vector for a recursive sequence formular and possibly draw a graph for a dataset

 ## Installation